 Online Master of Science in Accounting Public Accounting

-Public accounting specialists are needed in a wide variety of business and government settings.
 With a public accounting master’s degree from Strayer University, you can develop the knowledge and skills to help your organization make smart, ethical financial decisions.
-Update your knowledge of best practices in accounting and learn new skills that can expand your career opportunities.
+Gain an understanding of best practices in accounting and learn new skills that can expand your career opportunities.

 - Program details

-- Apply various advanced financial management tools and planning and measurement methodologies to business situation and solutions.
+- Apply various advanced financial management tools and planning and measurement methodologies to business situations and solutions.

 Accredited online university